 Natalie’s experiences with Rebound WA have given her amazing opportunities, skills, and community which she says is important for anyone with a disability.

-“[I] believe it is really important for young kids with a disability or those who have been injured recently as now find themselves with a disability to have a community to be part of.
+“[I] believe it is really important for young kids with a disability or those who have been injured recently and now find themselves with a disability to have a community to be part of.